zakichan719/animation-select-t-shirt-color-only-html-no-javascript/README.md

-# animation-select-t-shirt-color-only-html-no-javascript
-only html no javascript
+# animation for select color t-shirt just With  html5  no javascript

 In the code I used iframe + map ;